-The collective element is covered by SIIL high level committee structures, which deal with the corporate governance frameworks of the organisation.
-Each committee has its own terms of reference which covers its remit, membership and operating/reporting requirements.
+The collective element is covered by SIIL's high level committee structures, which deal with the corporate governance frameworks of the organisation.
+Each committee has its own terms of reference which covers its remit, membership and operating/reporting requirements, as well as where each committee derives it's authority and escalation processes where matters breach the extend of authority afford to that Committee.

 In addition to this, individual Approved Persons are required to agree and maintain up to date documentation on their role.
 This includes a job description outlining the main responsibilities of the role.
 The job description reflects both the PRA/FCA Controlled Function(s) that apply and details of any high level Boards and Committees that the individual sits on, either as Chairperson or member.
 The significance of this is that the individual's responsibilities for both collective and individual decisions are reflected.